 Aha, a good question, well done.

 ThreeWeeks is wholly funded by advertising.
-The ThreeWeeks weekly magazine and website are a proven way to reach Edinburgh Festival ticket buyers, whether they be Edinburgh locals, Fringe performers, or visitors from across Scotland, the UK and the world.
+The ThreeWeeks Weekly Magazine and TW Daily email are a proven way to reach Edinburgh Festival ticket buyers, whether they be Edinburgh locals, Fringe performers, or visitors from across Scotland, the UK and the world.

 Advertising with ThreeWeeks offers producers, promoters and brands the opportunity to engage Festival audience members just as they are choosing which shows to see.
 Plus, as ThreeWeeks is run on a not-for-profit basis, every penny generated by advertising is reinvested into the project, enabling more and wider coverage and distribution.